-First released by Trash (1969).
+First released by Trash (UK #27 1969).

 Hit album version by The Beatles (1969).

 From “One Hit Wonders“: “If you were going to isolate an aspect of the Abbey Road album song cycle and issue it as a single, ‘Golden Slumbers/ Carry That Weight’ would be the obvious pairing.
-The Beatles clearly had no interest in doing so, but Trash – one of their Apple signings – were encouraged to exploit the potential of the tunes by the enterprising employee Richard Dilello.
+The Beatles clearly had no interest in doing so, but Trash – one of their Apple signings – were encouraged to exploit the potential of the tunes by Apple Corp’s enterprising employee Richard Dilello.

-“According to the brilliant book documenting his time working for the label ‘Longest Cocktail Party’, [Paul] McCartney had already urged Dilello not to waste any more studio money and time on the band, but Dilello sneaked Trach in through the studio back door to record this.
-When everyone’s favorite thumbs-aloft-Scouser found about it, McCartney apparently lost his temper.
-However, when Lennon heard the track he gave it the green light, saying it was a good imitation (which hardly seems like flattery).
+“According to Dilello’s brilliant book documenting his time working for the company and the label, ‘Longest Cocktail Party’: [Paul] McCartney had already urged Dilello not to waste any more studio money and time on the band, but Dilello sneaked Trash in through the studio back door to record this.
+Wrote Dilello: ‘When everyone’s favorite thumbs-aloft-Scouser found out about it, McCartney apparently lost his temper.
+However, when Lennon heard the track he gave it the green light, saying it was a good imitation (which hardly seems like flattery).’
 Dilello chose to observe Lennon’s approval over Macca’s, and out the record came.

-The Beatles, “Golden Slumbers/Carry That Weight/The End” rehearsal (1969):
+The Beatles, “Golden Slumbers (1969):

-The Beatles, “Golden Slumbers/Carry That Weight/The End” (1969):
+The Beatles, “Carry That Weight” (1969):